- What you are looking for woodworking chisels?

 - In most cases, you will want to face the bevel edge down when shaving into the wood.
 If you are trying to flatten out a cut, however, you might get better results by facing the bevel up and keeping the chisel low.

-- If you want to do big checkouts, you can make it easier by using a spade drill bit to take out the bulk of the timber.
+- If you want to do big checkouts, you can make life easier by using a spade drill bit to take out the bulk of the timber.
 An even better idea is to the initial bore out using a cordless wood router.
 No worries, we mapped out a guide to using wood routers.

 Maintenance for your chisels